 The University’s Institutional Animal Care and Use Committee (IACUC) requires that all faculty, staff and students who work with live vertebrate animals attend an initial classroom training session.
 This will provide an overview of federal, state and University regulations, policies and procedures as well as general information related to the care and use of animals at the University.
 Pre-registration is not required.
 Sessions begin promptly.
 Attendance is recorded.
 Latecomers risk not receiving credit.

-The following IACUC initial classroom training dates have been scheduled in the Homer Babbidge Library, Class of 1947 Conference Room (located next to Bookworms café on the Plaza level).
+The following IACUC initial classroom training dates have been scheduled in the Homer Babbidge Library (see below for room assignments).
 In order to accommodate the widest array of schedules, we are offering training at alternating times each month:

 If you are unable to attend one of the classroom training sessions noted above, please contact the IACUC Office (phone: 486-4110, email: email@example.com) for assistance.